 Overall it has been demonstrated that the land is not of high environmental value, and that the proposal could allow for continued agricultural use or biodiversity planting.
 The scheme encourages biodiversity improvements, in conformity with the advice within the Planning Practice Guidance.
-As such, on balance, it is not considered necessary in this particular case to require any further justification for the proposal in respect of alternative brownfield sites.
+As such, on balance, it is not considered that there would be an adverse impact on the environmental value of the site.